Near Victoria in Victoria County, Texas — The American South (West South Central)

 Erected 1964 by State Historical Survey Comittee.
 (Marker Number 5652.)

 Location.
 28° 43.777′ N, 97° 8.446′ W. Marker is near Victoria, Texas, in Victoria County.
 Marker is at the intersection of SW Moody Street (Business U.S. 59) and Custom Queen Road, on the right when traveling south on SW Moody Street.
 Touch for map.
-Marker is at or near this postal address: Coleto Creek Roadside Park., Victoria TX 77905, United States of America.
+Marker is at or near this postal address: Coleto Creek Roadside Park, Victoria TX 77905, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Battle of Coleto and Goliad Massacre (approx. 6.3 miles away); Guadalupe River (approx. 8.9 miles away); Home of Empresario Martín de León (approx. 9.3 miles away); Regan House (approx. 9.4 miles away); 1892 Victoria County Courthouse (approx. 9.4 miles away); De Leon Plaza (approx. 9½ miles away); John J. Linn (approx. 9.8 miles away); Doña Patricia de la Garza de Leon (approx. 9.8 miles away).
+Site of Battle of El Perdido (approx. 5.7 miles away); Battle of Coleto and Goliad Massacre (approx. 6.3 miles away); Guadalupe River (approx. 8.9 miles away); Home of Empresario Martín de León (approx. 9.3 miles away); St. Mary's Church, Catholic (approx. 9.3 miles away); Site of Victoria's First Church (approx. 9.3 miles away); Site of Round Top House (approx. 9.4 miles away); Regan House (approx. 9.4 miles away).
 Touch for a list and map of all markers in Victoria.

 Categories. • War, US Civil •

 More.
 Search the internet for Victoria County C.S.A..

 Credits.
 This page was last revised on October 28, 2019.
 This page originally submitted on March 13, 2012, by Zacharias Beau T of Alpine, Texas.
 This page has been viewed 492 times since then and 30 times this year.
 Photo 1. submitted on March 14, 2012, by Zacharias Beau T of Alpine, Texas. • Craig Swain was the editor who published this page.